Image

 He was hung up by some jokers with the inscription, “the Keystoners hot curve pitch.”
 Mr. Wren cut his faithful sentinel down and he is once again guarding the store.

-Moderate rain, with a high of 92 and low of 62 degrees.
-Fog during the morning, sunny for the afternoon, clear overnight.
+Moderate rain, with a high of 64 and low of 57 degrees.
+Overcast during the morning, thundery outbreaks in nearby in the afternoon, overcast for the evening,